Steve Bray: 2020 onwards

 On 31 January 2020, the United Kingdom became the first member state to leave the EU.
 In response, Bray vowed to continue protesting outside Parliament, noting that he would "not give up" until the UK rejoined the EU.

 On 18 January Bray was tripped up and assaulted in central London, suffering minor injuries.
 He described the alleged assailants as "unpleasant thugs masquerading as Brexit zealots" and noted that "they're not real Brexiteers or leavers."
 No arrests were made at the time.

 To highlight the report on alleged Russian interference in the Brexit referendum, in the autumn of 2020 Bray discarded his anti-Brexit top hat and cape in favour of a Soviet tank general's parade dress.
 Armed with a portable stereo, Bray took to blaring out the national anthem of the former USSR along Whitehall.
 However, by December 2020, Bray was back in usual anti-Brexit attire and attempting to heckle the Prime Minister by means of a megaphone, some distance from 10 Downing Street.

-In June 2021, Bray spotted the Conservative MP Lee Anderson having a drink seated outside the Red Lion pub in Westminster.
+In June 2021, Bray spotted the then Conservative MP Lee Anderson having a drink seated outside the Red Lion pub in Westminster.
 Bray asked Anderson: "Have you got to be a Conservative MP to lie to people?"
 After some words were exchanged, Anderson said "You're nothing but a parasite, a malingerer and a scrounger.
 Now clear off."

 At the Labour Party Conference in September 2021, a complaint was filed with Brighton and Hove City Council about the noise Bray was making in playing the Anthem of Europe on his speaker system outside the conference.

 On 26 October 2021, Bray demonstrated, with a toilet, outside the gates of Downing Street after MPs voted down an attempt by the House of Lords to toughen up the approach to the discharge of raw sewage into rivers and coastal waters.

 In May 2022, Conservative MP Marco Longhi called for Bray to be "locked up in the Tower [of London] with a loudspeaker playing "Land of Hope and Glory" on repeat at maximum volume" because of the disruption he causes.
 He added that staff in his Westminster office could not hear "distressed constituents on the phone" because of the loud music that Bray played.

 While protesting near Parliament on 28 June 2022, Bray had his amplification equipment seized by police under the Police, Crime, Sentencing and Courts Act, which had come into force earlier that day.
 Bray described the police powers introduced in the Act as "fascist" and an attack on the right to protest.
 His liberty to protest has been defended by Gus Carter in The Spectator who considered that his post-Brexit protests were a joke and as ineffective as a Japanese soldier fighting on many years after the end of World War II but nonetheless in the tradition of English political eccentricity.